Container Corporation of India: History

-Although the first ISO container in India had been handled in Kochi as early as 1973, it was not until 1981 that the first ISO container was moved inland by Indian Railways to the country's first ICD at Bengaluru, also managed by the Indian Railways.

-Expansion of the network to seven ICDs by 1988 saw an increase in container handling capacity, while along the way a strong view emerged that there was a need to set up a separate pro-active organisation to promote and manage the growth of containerisation in India.

 CONCOR is one of the Indian Public Sector Undertakings that is currently under consideration for privatisation.
-The privatisation process, which involves the Indian Government selling 30.8% out of its shareholding of 54.8%, was initially projected to be completed in the fiscal year 2021-2022, but has since been delayed to the next fiscal year.
+The privatisation process, which involves the Indian Government selling 30.8% out of its shareholding of 54.8%, was initially projected to be completed in the fiscal year 2021–2022, but has since been delayed to the next fiscal year.
 In April 2022, the Indian Government reduced Indian Railways' land licensing fee from 6% to 3% of the land's market value, which was done to assist the company's privatisation.

-Core Business
+Operations

-CONCOR operates three core businesses: cargo carrier; terminal operator, warehouse operator & MMLP operation.
+CONCOR has multiple operations: cargo carrier; terminal, warehouse & MMLP operation.

+Container shipping

+As per CNN-News18 report from 19 November 2024, a roadmap study would be commissioned by Container Corporation of India Limited to one of the leading consulting firms, Ernst & Young, KPMG, or PwC, in order to enter the global container shipping industry.
+The initial target areas will be the Middle East and South Asia.